richelbilderbeek/pi_clock/README.md

 # PiClock

-Arduino project for a clock that displays the time in binary beeps at pi o'clock PM
+Arduino project for a clock that displays the time in binary and beeps at pi o'clock PM

 [Movie of the PiClock ticking (.mpg) ](NeoPixels/PiClock.mpg)